nettitude/PoshC2/.github/ISSUE_TEMPLATE/bug_report.md

 OS & version | <os data here>
 Using Docker/containerisation? | <container data here>

+## Implant Info
+* What implant does the problem occur on?
+PowerShell/C#/Python
+* How was the implant created?
+Running a default payload?
+Inject-shellcode?
+Custom payload?

+## Defensive Technologies
+* Is the target environment running any particular defensive products?
+AVs/EDRs etc?

 ## To Reproduce
 Steps to reproduce the behavior:
 1. Go to '...'